benjvi/seven-ways-to-install-cert-manager/6-customized-tanzu-package/README.md

 Because rendering has already taken place, we must tell `ytt` to include '-' (STDIN) as part of its paths to template.

-So we need to add this to our existing App definition, which we will (rather confusingly) do with `ytt`.
+So we need to add this to our existing `App` definition, which we will (rather confusingly) also do with a `ytt` overlay - from file `app-overlay-add-ytt-step.yml`.

 So, we have an extra step which will be invoked by `kapp-controller`.
 But now we need to pass the overlay file as a `ConfigMap`.
-We will generate the `ConfigMap` manifest imperatively before applying it with `ytt`.
+We generate the `ConfigMap` manifest imperatively.

 Look into `./generate-deployable.sh` to see all the steps combined, and run it to regenerate the `deploy` folder.